Test Acts 1673 & 1678: Scotland

 In Scotland, a religious test was imposed immediately after the Reformation, and by a 1567 law no one was to be appointed to a public office or to be a notary who did not profess Calvinism.
 The Scottish Test Act was passed in 1681 but rescinded in 1690.
 Later attempts to exclude Scotland from the English Test Acts were rejected by the Parliament of Scotland.
 In 1707, anyone bearing office in any university, college or school in Scotland was to profess and subscribe to the Confession of Faith.
 All persons were to be free of any oath or test contrary to or inconsistent with the Protestant religion and Presbyterian Church government.
 The reception of the Eucharist was never a part of the test in Scotland as it was in England and Ireland.
-The necessity for subscription to the Confession of Faith by persons holding a university office was removed in an act of 1853.
+The necessity for subscription to the Confession of Faith by persons holding a university office was removed by the Universities (Scotland) Act 1853.
 The act provided that in place of subscription every person appointed to a university office was to subscribe a declaration according to the form in the act, promising not to teach any opinions opposed to the divine authority of Scripture or to the Confession of Faith, and to do nothing to the prejudice of the Church of Scotland or its doctrines and privileges.
 All tests were finally abolished by an act of 1889.

 Repeals

-The necessity of receiving the sacrament as a qualification for office was repealed in Ireland in 1780 and in 1828 in England and Wales.
-Provisions requiring the taking of oaths and declarations against transubstantiation were repealed by the Catholic Relief Act 1829.
+The necessity of receiving the sacrament as a qualification for office was repealed in Ireland in 1780 (19 & 20 Geo.
+3. c.
+6 (I)) and by the Sacramental Test Act 1828 in England and Wales.
+Provisions requiring the taking of oaths and declarations against transubstantiation were repealed by the Roman Catholic Relief Act 1829.
 Sir Robert Peel took the lead for the government in the repeal and collaborated with Anglican Church leaders.
-The application of the 1828 and 1829 acts to Irish acts was uncertain and so the Test Abolition Act 1867 repeated the 1829 repeal more explicitly.
+The application of the 1828 and 1829 acts to Irish acts was uncertain and so the Test Abolition Act 1867 (30 & 31 Vict. c.
+62) repeated the 1829 repeal more explicitly.

-The 1661, 1672 and 1678 acts were repealed by the Promissory Oaths Act 1871, Statute Law Revision Act 1863, and the Parliamentary Oaths Act 1866 respectively.
+The 1661, 1672 and 1678 acts were repealed by the Promissory Oaths Act 1871, the Statute Law Revision Act 1863 and the Parliamentary Oaths Act 1866 respectively.
 Religious tests for officers of the ancient universities were repealed by the Universities Tests Act 1871 for England, the University of Dublin Tests Act 1873, and the Universities (Scotland) Act 1889.